Employee Referral Bonuses: Definition, Types and Guidelines

 Companies use referral bonuses to help grow their pool of talent.
 Both companies and employees can benefit from this incentive.
 Here are some advantages of referral bonuses:

-Save money on staffing.
-Giving an employee a bonus tends to be more cost-effective than hiring a staffing agency or another human resource professional.
-Bonuses are also known to improve employee satisfaction, so a referral bonus program can be a win-win situation for a company.
+Save money on staffing: Giving an employee a bonus tends to be more cost-effective than hiring a staffing agency or a consultant.

-Find better candidates.
-If an employee is willing to recommend someone, this candidate is likely to be qualified for the position.
+Find better candidates: If an employee is willing to recommend someone, this candidate is likely to be qualified for the position.
 An employee knows their reputation can be affected by their referral, so they are typically conscientious about who they refer.
-Oftentimes, companies offer these bonuses to high-performing employees because they find their opinion trustworthy.

 When to refer someone for a job